getreu/tp-note/docs/source/tpnote--manpage.md

 ```

 To change the natural language of the displayed header variable names,
 modify the second column of the above table.
-Example:
+For example:

 ```toml
 [[scheme]]